google/exposure-notifications-server/docs/design/verification_protocol.md

   server, if no transmission risk values are set, the report type is used to assign transmission risk for compatibility with older apps/clients.
   This is the __only__ way set reportType on TEKs is through a verification certificate.
 * `symptomOnsetInterval` : _OPTIONAL_ uses the same 10 minute interval timing as TEKs use.
-If an interval is provided that isn not the start of a UTC day, then it will be rounded down to the beginning of that UTC day.
+If an interval is provided that is not the start of a UTC day, then it will be rounded down to the beginning of that UTC day.
 And from there the days +/- symptom onset will be calculated.
 Int property.

 Standard JWT headers must be provided.